57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ### Tech stacks
 1. [Dynamic](https://www.dynamic.xyz/), to connect EOA and provide EOA account information to Smart Account.
-2. [Alchemy](https://accountkit.alchemy.com/), we will use it's Smart Account Lib to build our Smart Account Controller.
+2. [Alchemy](https://accountkit.alchemy.com/), we will use its Smart Account Lib to build our Smart Account Controller.
-3. [react](https://react.dev/), a popular frontend framework, we use it to build our DApp demo.
+3. [react](https://react.dev/), a popular frontend framework, we will use to build our DApp demo.

 ### Online Playground
-This link is the online demo, you can read code and play the demo as you like.
+By clicking this link below, you can access the online demo where you can, you can review its code and learn from it as needed.

 [Online Playground](https://codesandbox.io/p/devbox/abstract-account-hslydc)

 ### Using the Dynamic EOA Wallet
 In this step, we use the `DynamicContextProvider` component to build a connection to `Dynamic` by using `DynamicKey`, then we can use `DynamicWagmiConnector` to connect the chrome extension EOA wallet.
-The `WagmiProvider` component will help us to use wagmi lib functions in our DApp easier, like switching network, getting account information and interacting with contracts.
+The `WagmiProvider` component will help us to use wagmi lib functions in our DApp more easy, almost like we are switching networks, getting account information and interacting with contracts.

 ***In the demo DApp, we display the address and balance of this AA account.***